jakolandio3/angular-messenger-app/README.md

    2. **Logout** - A function that checks passed in UUID and un-validates user.
    3. **Update** - A Function that looks at the request object, checks for a valid match in the database and updated fields accordingly.
    4. **CreateUser** - A function that looks at the request object and checks to see if the username has been registered on the database, if it has not the function creates a new User class instance (UUID is assured to be new each time) and pushes it to the database, returning the object in the response.
+   5. **Delete** - A function that checks passed in UUID and deletes the user from the database.

 ### Routes (Express)